Please review our tenant handbook below.

 -Clean dust, dirt and debris from the upper and lower sliding glass door tracks routinely. -Clean stove, drip pans, under drip pans, oven racks and drawer, broiler pan, hood, filter and vent biweekly. -Clean vinyl floors routinely.
 Dust baseboards, window sills, window grids, blinds tops of windows, ceiling fans, doors, ceilings and corners of the room no less than monthly. -Clean AC/Heat Air return grate and change air filter monthly. -Replace burned-out light bulbs as needed. -Dust and clean light fixtures as needed. -Clean appliances (e.g. refrigerator, stove, oven) -Brush-vacuum on blinds routinely -Bathrooms should be cleaned a minimum of once per week (toilet bowls and base, sink, mirror, floor, bathtub and shower). -Wipe out drawers and cabinets routinely. -Sweep out garage routinely. -Keep windows and storm doors clean, inside and outside. -Do not use abrasive cleaners on counter tops.

-No sooner than three (3) days prior to vacating the premises, you must do the following: -Dust ceiling fans (do this first, before cleaning what is below the fans, as dust will fall and spread) -Brush-vacuum all blinds, windows, and sills. -Clean the interior and exterior of the house. -Sweep and vacuum all floors, including under and behind the appliances.
+You must do the following (no earlier than 3 days before vacating): -Dust ceiling fans (do this first, before cleaning what is below the fans, as dust will fall and spread) -Brush-vacuum all blinds, windows, and sills. -Clean the interior and exterior of the house. -Sweep and vacuum all floors, including under and behind the appliances.
 Note: cleaning floors should be the last cleaning you perform. -Properly dispose of all garbage and trash. -Cut lawn, weed the flower beds, edge, and trim the shrubs. -Inform all utility services and postal services of your departure date and forwarding address. -Turn off your ice maker and empty ice bucket. -Turn in all keys and garage door openers to us. -Dust all baseboards and electrical plates. -Wipe all closet shelves and all cupboards and drawers inside and out. -Clean oven, top of range, under burners, hood, and broiler pans. -Replace burned out light bulbs. -Scrub the bathtub, toilet, and sink inside and out. -Sweep out or vacuum any storage areas and garages. -Vacuum the carpet and sweep hard floors (this must be the last cleaning task you do). -Close and lock all exterior windows and doors.